noelyahan/gonyvido/README.md

 ```
 ## Getting started

-If you want to know what it is like to build applications with gonyvido, check out some of the [examples](examples).
+If you want to know what it is like to build applications with gonyvido, check [main.go](main/main.go).

 ## Related projects